You’ve done the work necessary to attract more email subscribers and entice them to sign up for your email list.

 Internet service providers want to ensure that the highest quality emails are finding their way into their users inboxes.
 Because of this, you’ll want to make sure your emails aren’t flagged as spam.
 This could affect how your emails are delivered in the future.

-For example, Gmail makes assumptions on where to filter your email based on trends they see from your other subscribers.
+For example, Gmail will often make assumptions on where to filter your email based on trends they see from your other subscribers.
 If the majority of subscribers are deleting your emails before they open them, marking them as spam, or taking no action at all, Gmail could put you in the spam or promotion folder filter in regards to your IP address and domain.

 What does this mean for you as the sender?

 If Gmail sends your emails straight to spam or the promotions filter, it will lower your overall reputation with Gmail.
 One way to counteract this is to ask your new subscribers to add your email address to their contact list.
 This will make your emails always show up in their primary inbox.